AutoJenny/blog/docs/temp/llm_modular_prompt_refactor_plan.md

 9. **[IN PROGRESS]** Test all endpoints and UI flows with curl and browser to ensure no regressions
 10. **[IN PROGRESS]** Update documentation and diagrams to reflect direct SQL usage and new patterns

-## Risks/Questions
+## API Refactor Progress
-- How to handle legacy actions/prompts?
-(Plan: support both for a transition period)
-- Should prompt parts be global (reusable) or per-action?
-(Plan: global, reusable)
-- How to handle prompt part ordering?
-(Use 'order' field in join table)
+- [x] Refactor /api/v1/llm/prompt_parts and /prompt_parts/<id> endpoints to use direct SQL
+- [x] Refactor /api/v1/llm/actions and /actions/<id> endpoints to use direct SQL (robust, tested, returns correct JSON)
-- **[ONGOING]** Ensure all transactional logic and error handling is robust in direct SQL
+- [ ] Refactor /api/v1/llm/actions/<id>/prompt_parts and linking endpoints to use direct SQL

-## References
-- docs/llm/llm_framework_hybrid_refactor.md
-- create_tables.sql
-- app/models.py (to be deprecated)
-- app/llm/services.py
-- app/llm/routes.py
-- app/api/llm.py
+- [ ] Refactor /api/v1/llm/actions/<id>/execute endpoint to use direct SQL
+- [ ] Test all endpoints with curl to ensure correct behavior

-## Progress
+## UI Progress
-- [x] Backend: Models and schema for modular prompt parts
-- [x] Backend: Service layer (assemble, execute, input/output fields)
-- [x] Backend: API endpoints for CRUD and linking
 - [ ] UI: Action Details page (display, edit, reorder prompt parts)
 - [ ] UI: Prompt part CRUD and linking in Action Details
 - [ ] UI: Test Action button and output display
-- [x] Backend: Remove all ORM usage and switch to direct SQL for all LLM features

 ## Restore Progress (2025-05-23)
 - Successfully performed a lossless restore of all post and action data from the most recent backup (blog_backup_20250523_082634.sql).